oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

  1. The authorization server associates data with the access token that binds this particular token to a certain client.
-The binding can utilize the client identity, but in most cases the AS utilizes key material (or data derived from the key material) known to the client.
+The binding can utilize the client identity, but in most cases the authorization server utilizes key material (or data derived from the key material) known to the client.
  2. This key material must be distributed somehow.
-Either the key material already exists before the AS creates the binding or the AS creates ephemeral keys.
+Either the key material already exists before the authorization server creates the binding or the authorization server creates ephemeral keys.
 The way pre-existing key material is distributed varies among the different approaches.
 For example, X.509 Certificates can be used, in which case the distribution happens explicitly during the enrollment process.
 Or the key material is created and distributed at the TLS layer, in which case it might automatically happen during the setup of a TLS connection.
- 3. The RS must implement the actual proof of possession check.
+ 3. The resource server must implement the actual proof of possession check.
 This is typically done on the application level, often tied to specific material provided by transport layer (e.g., TLS).
-The RS must also ensure that replay of the proof of possession is not possible.
+The resource server must also ensure that replay of the proof of possession is not possible.

 Two methods for sender-constrained access tokens using proof-of-possession have